SAP/abap-to-json/docs/basic.md

 * \> **NAME_MAPPINGS** (table) - ABAP<->JSON Name Mapping Table
 * \< **RR_DATA** (REF TO DATA) - a reference to ABAP structure/table dynamically generated from JSON string.

-In addition to the explained methods, there are two options, that need a wider explanation:
+In addition to the explained methods, two options need a wider explanation:

 ## PRETTY_NAME : enumeration of modes, defined as constant /UI2/CL_JSON=>pretty_name.

 * **NONE** - ABAP component names are serialized as is (UPPERCASE).
 * **LOW_CASE** - ABAP component names serialized in low case
-* **CAMEL_CASE** - ABAP component types serialized in CamelCase where symbol "\_" is treated as a word separator (and removed from the resulting name).
+* **CAMEL_CASE** - ABAP component types serialized in CamelCase where the symbol "\_" is treated as a word separator (and removed from the resulting name).
-* **EXTENDED** - works the same way as CAMEL_CASE but also, has extended logic for encoding special characters, such as: ".", "@", "~", etc. It shall be used if you need JSON names with characters not allowed for ABAP data component names.
+* **EXTENDED** - works the same way as CAMEL_CASE but also has extended logic for encoding special characters, such as: ".", "@", "~", etc. It shall be used if you need JSON names with characters not allowed for ABAP data component names.
 If you do not have special characters in JSON names, do not use it - the performance will be slower than CAMEL_CASE mode.
 Example: ABAP name '\_\_A\_\_SCHEMA' translates in JSON name '@schema'
 Encoding rules (ABAP name → JSON name):
   * '\_\_E\_\_' → '!'
   * '\_\_N\_\_' → '#'